 EN 15288 1&2 has been prepared by the technical committee CEN/TC 136.

 They shall be given the status of a nation standard (BS) by publication or by endorsement by March2009 and conflicting standards shall be withdrawn at the same time.

-However it does not maintain min. standards set down by PWTAG guidance, PAS39 and PAS65 HSG179, ect. and these should continue to be followed when applying EN15288
+First published 31-01-09, however it does not maintain min. standards set down by PWTAG guidance, PAS39 and PAS65 HSG179, ect. and these should continue to be followed when applying EN15288.

 Does it affect our pool?

 Answer if your pool is one of the below types

 - Type 1 : A pool where water activities is the ,main business e.g. community pools, waterparks, etc.

 - Type 2 : A pool which is an additional service to the main business, e.g. Hotel, holiday park, etc.

 - Type 3 : All pools except Type 1 or 2 or private use.
 Therefore a pool serving more than 20 dwellings would be part of this type as would a school pool.

 The EN incorporates various standards to be applied.